Ultraheavy Ultrahigh-Energy Cosmic Rays

-We presented the first detailed study on the propagation of UH-UHECRs, and derived general constraints on their contribution to the observed UHECR flux.
+{\it Summary and discussions.---} We presented the first detailed study on the propagation of UH-UHECRs, and derived general constraints on their contribution to the observed UHECR flux.
 Thanks to their energy loss lengths at $\lesssim10^{21}$~eV, which are longer than those of protons and intermediate-mass nuclei, UH-UHECRs may significantly contribute to the highest-energy cosmic rays beyond $\sim10^{20}$~eV, including the Amaterasu event.
 The allowed energy generation rate densities are consistent with those of collapsars and compact binary mergers~\cite{Murase:2018utn}.

 Establishing the existence of UH nuclei at the highest energies may indicate that UHECRs are produced by transients rather than steady sources such as active galactic nuclei.
 UH nuclei as seeds for UHECRs can be synthesized in both BNS mergers and collapsars~\cite{Metzger:2011xs,Bhattacharya:2021cjc,Ekanger:2022tia,Ekanger:2023mde}.
-Note that the UHECR acceleration should occur in outflows or ejecta~\footnote{The transrelativistic SN model~\cite{Zhang:2018agl} predicts that the maximal rigidity is similar among sources, which is consistent with the recent analysis~\cite{Ehlert:2022jmy}, because gamma rays are produced in a different region.} rather than at external forward shocks (e.g., Refs.~\cite{Takami:2013rza,Kimura:2018ggg,Rodrigues:2018bjg}).
+Note that the UHECR acceleration should occur in outflows or ejecta~\footnotemark[2]

+rather than at external forward shocks (e.g., Refs.~\cite{Takami:2013rza,Kimura:2018ggg,Rodrigues:2018bjg}).
 Promising acceleration sites include external reverse shocks~\cite{Murase:2008mr,Zhang:2018agl} or internal dissipation~\cite{Murase:2008mr,Zhang:2017hom,Boncioli:2018lrv}.
-More detailed implications for the sources, including the nucleus survival problem, will be discussed in future work~\cite{Ekanger2024}.
+More detailed implications for the sources, including the nucleus survival problem, will be discussed in future work~\cite{EkangerSurvival}.